RPTools/maptool/README.md

 MapTool
 =======
 Welcome to the MapTool 1.4 repository.
-The old version (1.3) still resides on SourceForge but should only be updated with major bug fixes.
+The old version (1.3) still resides on SourceForge [sourceforge link goes here] but should only be updated with major bug fixes.

 So what is MapTool?